SwissDataScienceCenter/renku/docs/docs/10-users/60-sessions/guides/10-add-session-launcher-to-project.md

-# How to add a session launcher to your project
+# Add a session launcher to your project

 There are 3 ways to create a session launcher on RenkuLab.
 Which of the situations below best describes you?